William J. Donovan: CIA

 Donovan wanted to lead the CIA, and had many supporters who urged Truman to put him in charge.
 Instead, the president gave the job to Admiral Roscoe Hillenkoetter, whom Waller described as "lackluster".
 Meanwhile, Donovan accepted a Truman appointment to head a committee studying the country's fire departments.
 But he worked behind the scenes to aid in the formation of the CIA, recommending that Hillenkoetter hire Dulles and other OSS veterans, suggesting various covert operations, and sharing contacts and information from behind the Iron Curtain.
 After returning from abroad, U.S. businessmen and ambassadors passed information to Donovan that he shared with the CIA.
 Instead of being grateful for Donovan's help, Truman was furious, considering him an intrusive meddler.
 In the 1952 presidential election, Donovan campaigned for Eisenhower, who had become a good friend since the war.
-After his victory, Donovan hoped to be named CIA head, but instead Eisenhower appointed Allen Dulles, whose brother, John Foster Dulles, was the new Secretary of State.
+After his victory, Donovan hoped to be named CIA head, but instead Eisenhower appointed Dulles, whose brother, John Foster Dulles, was the new Secretary of State.
 Eisenhower offered to make Donovan the Ambassador to France, but Donovan turned down the offer, not wanting to work closely with John Foster Dulles, for whom he had little respect.
 In August 1953, however, he did accept the post of Ambassador to Thailand, because the country was an important Cold War front and the position was one in which he felt he could operate with relative independence from Secretary Dulles.

 Donovan took up that post on September 4.
 While in Thailand, he frequently traveled to Vietnam, which he thought could become a communist country, a possibility he felt the U.S. ambassador to that country, Donald Heath, lacked the energy and vision to prevent.
 One source says that he "was deeply involved in setting up C.I.A. operations in Vietnam and throughout Southeast Asia."
 Although his performance as ambassador received glowing reviews from the Thai government, he resigned from his position effective August 21, 1954.

 After returning to the U.S., he resumed his law practice and registered as a lobbyist for the Thai government.
-Eisenhower made him chairman of the People to People Foundation, a group that arranged international citizen exchanges; Donovan also worked with the International Rescue Committee, co-founded American Friends of Vietnam, and in 1956 raised a large sum of money for Hungarian refugees.
+Eisenhower made him chairman of the People to People Foundation, a group that arranged international citizen exchanges; Donovan also worked with the International Rescue Committee, co-founded American Friends of Vietnam, and in 1956 raised a large sum of money for Hungarians who fled their country after the Soviet Army had crushed the Hungarian Revolution.